The bionic ear and brain plasticity

 Brain plasticity is the ability of the brain to reorganise itself by forming new connections between brain cells (neurons) via new experiences.

 Children as young as four months are now being implanted with a bionic ear.
 It has been observed that many children implanted with a bionic ear at a young age are able to comprehend speech and communicate almost as well as hearing children.

-We are investigating how the use of the bionic ear (and the new "experience" of sound) contributes to brain plasticity - by promoting nerve cell survival and connectivity in the brain.
-Our goals are to study, using functional, anatomical and behavioural measures:
+We investigated how the use of the bionic ear (and the new “experience” of sound) contributed to brain plasticity – by promoting nerve cell survival and connectivity in the brain.
+Our goals were to study, using functional, anatomical and behavioural measures:

 - the effects of the bionic ear on the developing auditory system for subjects implanted at a young age.